JohnAD/gittextdb/README.md

  - cache: data in the document that is "eventually correct" copies of the truth in other documents.

+Neither "reflection" or "cache" need to be all of the truth.
+They can be limited segments of it per the schema.

 In terms of this database, this means that writing to a single document's truth will: